oleobal/dd-dicetron/readme.md

 For persistence, set the `DD_DATA_DIR` variable and mount a volume or bind mount a folder there.

+Also of interest, `DD_MODULES_PATH` tells Dicetron where to look for available modules.
+However, the image is packaged with a few by default already.

 Example docker-compose configuration:
 ```
 services: